Eidoron1/Black_Theme_Proton_Firefox/README.md

 ![](https://imgur.com/fKoJwdG.png)

 - Since I am using a release build, I can get the folder path in `Profile:default-release`
-- Locate your root folder and go to that folder, and in that folder paster the `chrome` folder that you copied
+- Locate your root folder and go to that folder, and in that folder paste the `chrome` folder that you copied
 - Now simply restart the firefox and enjoy

 # This is a modification over [Neikon/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes](https://github.com/Neikon/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes)